dapr/samples/twitter-sentiment-processor/demos/py-demo/README.md

 ### Viewer

 Viewer app is a Flask web application serving web service. [flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) is used to enable real-time update tweets on the web page.
-This subscribes tweet messages with sentiment published by Provider and broadcast tweet message to webpage via [socket.io](https://socket.io/)
+This creates subscription to `processed-tweets` topic and broadcast tweet message from the topic to webpage via [socket.io](https://socket.io/)

 #### Used building blocks